 (i) Time and manner of immobilization.
-Any illegally parked vehicle found parked at any time upon any public highway in the City may, by or under the direction of any person authorized by the Commissioner, be immobilized in such manner as to prevent its operation, and thereafter may be removed to a tow pound as provided in these rules; provided, however, that no such vehicle shall be immobilized by any means other than by the use of a device or other mechanism which will cause no damage to such vehicle unless such vehicle is moved while such device or mechanism is in place.”
+Any illegally parked vehicle found parked at any time upon any public highway in the City may, by or under the direction of any person authorized by the Commissioner, be immobilized in such manner as to prevent its operation and, after that, may be removed to a tow pound as provided in these rules; provided, however, that no such vehicle shall be immobilized by any means other than by the use of a device or other mechanism which will cause no damage to such vehicle unless such vehicle is moved while such device or mechanism is in place.”

 HOW DOES BOOTING WORK?
-If you owe more than $350 in parking, red light camera or bus lane violation tickets in judgment and you are parked on a public street, you may have a boot attached to your vehicle.
-To get the boot off, call the toll-free phone number on the boot notice (877-207-2134) and give the customer service representative your debit/credit card number.
+If you owe more than $350 in parking, red light camera, or bus lane violation tickets in judgment and are parked on a public street, you may have a boot attached to your vehicle.
+Call the toll-free phone number on the boot notice (877-207-2134) and give the customer service representative your debit/credit card number to get the boot off.
 You will then receive a release code.
-Once you enter the code, the boot will unlock and you can remove it.
+Once you enter the code, the boot will unlock, and you can remove it.
 You need to return the boot to a return location near you within 24 hours.